nancy-gl/PQ-Queries/README.md

-# PQ-Queries
-Power Query functions.
+Power Query queries and functions.